 Please note there is a mandatory 48-hour waiting period from the time of death until the cremation process may begin in New Hampshire, and a 24-hour waiting period in Vermont.

 Important things to note about the cremation process

 - The Cremation Society of New Hampshire owns and operates our own crematoriums, but other cremation service providers use a third-party business to complete the cremation.
 This can result in additional fees such as transportation of the body and/or remains.
 You should ask your funeral home how their cremation process works including a breakdown of costs.

 - Cremation service providers that utilize a third-party crematory also hand off your loved ones to another company.
 We encourage people to ask about that funeral home’s safety and security protocols so that you can feel 100% confident that the cremated remains you receive are those of your loved one.

 - Embalming the body is not required for cremation, unless there will be a viewing of the body prior to cremation.

 - A casket is also not necessary with a cremation.
 All that is required by state law is a container holding the body that will also be cremated.

-- Learn about the different cremation packages available to you.
+Learn about the membership options available to you at CSNH.